-An accurate Cost of Production (COP) model can be used not only for self-assessment, benchmarking and maximizing efficiencies but it provides information to better evaluate expansion and start-up opportunities.
-The COP also helps producers to better access financing from lending institutions as there is credible information available.
-Industry partners will also be able to use this data to help provide sound advice to their clients.
+An accurate Cost of Production (COP) model can be used not only for self-assessment, benchmarking and maximizing efficiencies but it provides information to better evaluate changes structural changes to farm businesses or start-up opportunities.

-Building on the results from the 2014 pilot study, this is the first year of a three-year project and is based on a random sampling of data from 17 licenced Ontario dairy goat farms throughout the year.
-These farms represent a wide range of feed management programs, herd sizes, production levels, milk marketing methods and geographic locations.
-A 3rd party accounting firm collected all of the data at the farm which provides additional professional accuracy, integrity, and transparency.
+As in previous years, the data was collected from a random sampling of licenced goat milk farms throughout the year.
+These farms represented a wide range of herd sizes, production levels, feed management systems, milk marketing methods, and geographic locations.
+A 3rd party accounting firm collected all of the data at the farm which provided additional professional accuracy, integrity, and transparency.

-If you have any questions about the study, please contact Erin MacDuff, Policy Manager, at the OG office at 519-824-2942 or at firstname.lastname@example.org.
+If you have any questions about the study, please contact the Ontario Goat office.

-2015 Cost of Production Study Results- Released October 2016
+2016 Cost of Production Study Results- Released October 2017

 2016 Cost of Production Study- News Release- October 31, 2017